-In a world of magic, in an empire built on intrigue, a young girl named Amarta sells her visions of the future to keep her family from starving.
+In a world of magic, in an empire built on intrigue and the wealth of metals, a young girl named Amarta must sell her visions of the future to keep her family from starving.

-But when Amarta comes to the attention of those with wealth and power, her visions will not be enough.
+What happens when Amarta comes to the attention of those with money and power?
+Will her visions be enough?

 The tall man dropped five silver falcons onto the rough wooden table.
 The coins clinked against each other, silver faces bright in the light of the single candle that Dirina had just sparked to flame.